 A Changing Understanding of Effective Leadership

-A study by the Center of Creative Leadership found that eight out of ten managers think that the definition of effective leadership has changed in the past five years.
+A study by the Center for Creative Leadership found that eight out of ten managers think that the definition of effective leadership has changed in the past five years.
 The study noted that “The challenges leaders are facing create a demand for interdependent, boundary-spanning work.”
 It is no longer enough for leaders to have a strong knowledge base in a narrow area of content, quality leaders need to have the ability to adapt to a changing environment.
 As an example, in 2002 the skills felt to be most important for managers to have were ‘leading employees’, ‘resourcefulness’, and ‘straight forwardness and composure’.
 When the same list of skills was ranked in 2006, only ‘leading employees’ remained among the top three needed skills.
 Additional skills deemed critical for future leaders in 2006 were ‘building and mending relationships’ and ‘change management‘.

 The new skills place greater emphasis on relationship building and participatory management rather than on decisiveness and the ability to make independent decisions – hallmarks of the skill set identified in the past.
 New leaders will need to be flexible, collaborative and creative.